music dictionary : I - Im

 imbarazzato(Italian) embarrassed

-imbarcare(Italian) embark
+imbarcare(Italian) to embark

-imbarcarsi(Italian) go on board
+imbarcarsi(Italian) to go on board

 Imbarcazione(Italian f.) boat